tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 ### I-A. The costs of not using JS modules

 * The JS code is nicely organized and split into 3 files: *main.js*, *classes.js* and *utilities.js*
 * But is the JS runtime aware of our organizational structure?
 Let's check the debugger and see.
-Place a breakpoint at the top of the `loop()` function of *main.js* and check the inspector:
+Place a breakpoint at the top of the `loop()` function of *main.js* and check the web inspector:

+**main.js**

 ![Screenshot](_images/canvas-sprites-ES-6-modules-1.jpg)